magazine

 Winsage

-Mark has worked in the technology sector for ten years at PCWorld, contributing over 3,500 articles on topics such as PC microprocessors, peripherals, and Microsoft Windows.
-He has also written for publications like PC Magazine, Byte, eWEEK, Popular Science, and Electronic Buyers' News.
-Mark received the Jesse H. Neal Award for breaking news.
-Recently, he decided to part with several dozen Thunderbolt docks and USB-C hubs due to limited office space.
+Mark has 30 years of experience in the technology sector and has written over 3,500 articles for PCWorld, covering topics such as PC microprocessors, peripherals, and Microsoft Windows.
+He has also contributed to publications like PC Magazine, Byte, eWEEK, Popular Science, and Electronic Buyers' News, and received a Jesse H. Neal Award for breaking news coverage.
+Recently, he decided to sell several dozen Thunderbolt docks and USB-C hubs due to a lack of space in his office filled with technology.

 AppWizard